TedHusted/awake/awake.md/awake.md

 	Titan: I appreciate the advance notice, even if it is an offer we cannot refuse.
 I continue to support the points in my original presentation.

-	Idisi: I will remind the council that you advise delay, and I will let you know once a decision is made.
+	Idisi: I will remind the council that you advise delay.
+I will let you know once a decision is made.

 	Titan: Are you going to keep my backdoor through Haven confidential?

 	Idisi: Of course.
 We told the council only that we “encountered” you.
 No one knows the other details.

-###
+***

 	After a long talk with Ally, Tessa is left staring blankly at her phone screen.